DavidFirth/alt3/docs/_pages/about/tables-explained.md

 have schedule strength far from zero are likely to be ranked differently in the *alt-3* table than in the 'standard' kind of table based on accumulated league points.
-So the *sched.s* value helps to explain what is happening, whenever we see such changes in league-table position.
+So the *sched* value helps to explain what is happening, whenever we see such changes in league-table position.

 Finally, it should be noted that an *alt-3* table is **not a prediction**.